 Do we really have to refrain from showing strong emotions in professional settings?

-As you can see, the question usually comes when someone encounters a behaviors they would be uncomfortable performing.
-Something about the behavior feels…inauthentic, and they are wondering if they really need to perform this behavior in order to make a good impression.
+As you can tell, the question usually comes when someone encounters a behavior they would be uncomfortable performing.
+Something about the behavior feels…inauthentic to them, and they are wondering if they really need to perform this behavior in order to make a good impression.

 While there’s no need to completely abandon ourselves and totally embody (or imitate) the other culture, it’s impossible for us to remain exactly the same in all situations.
-Whether we realize it or not we are all adapting all the time.
-The way we behave around our closest friends is quite different than how we behave with our children, or with our coworkers, or with strangers.
+Whether we realize it or not, we are all adapting all the time.
+The way we behave around our closest friends is quite different from how we behave with our children, or with our coworkers, or with strangers.
 We don’t talk to our parents the same way we talk to our partners.
-We are all adapting to the various people in our lives multiple times a day, so by adulthood we are already quite skilled at this.
-The question is not whether we can adapt, but how much to adapt in order to be effective in engaging with others.
+We are all adapting to the various people in our lives multiple times a day, so by adulthood, we are already quite skilled at this.
+The question is not whether we can adapt, but how much we need to adapt in order to be effective when engaging with others.

-My barometer to address this question is on a spectrum of authenticity and effectiveness.
+My barometer to address this question is a spectrum of authenticity and effectiveness.

 Is it authentic (for me)?

 Let’s unpack these a little more: